Indoor Golf Business Plan, Study, Location Tool and Start up Model

 • Magnetic Cart Grip

-• Pulse Vibrations – vibrates when laser hits the target
+• Pulse Vibrations – vibrates when the laser hits the target

 • 999 Yard Range